typelevel/Laika/docs/07-reference/07-migration-guide.md

 * `body` is now either `parsedBody` or `rawBody`
 * Type conversions happen with the new `as` method: `attribute("title").as[String]`, based on the `ConfigDecoder` type class that is also used for the new Config API
-* Named body parts have been replaced by the more flexible Separator Directives, see [Separated Body] for details
+* Named body parts have been replaced by the more flexible [Separator Directives].
 * The built-in helper for mapping directive parts with different arity has been replaced by cats `mapN`